 Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.

 Commonly, dementia occurs as a brain disorder with no other cause (called a primary brain disorder), but it can be caused by many disorders.
-Most commonly, dementia is Alzheimer's disease, a primary brain disorder.
-It accounts for 50 to 70% of cases.
-Other common types include vascular dementia, Lewy body dementia, and frontotemporal dementia (such as Pick's disease).
+Most commonly, dementia is Alzheimer disease, a primary brain disorder.
+About 60 to 80% of older people with dementia have Alzheimer disease.
+Other common types of dementia include vascular dementia, Lewy body dementia, and frontotemporal dementia (such as Pick disease).
 People may have more than one of these dementias (a disorder called mixed dementia).

 Disorders that can cause dementia include the following:

 Most of the conditions that cause dementia cannot be reversed, but some can be treated and may be called reversible dementia.
+(Some experts use the term dementia only for conditions that progress and cannot be reversed and use terms such as encephalopathy or cognitive loss when dementia may be partly reversible.)
 Treatment can often cure these dementias if the brain has not been damaged too much.
 If brain damage is more extensive, treatment often does not reverse the damage, but it can prevent new damage.
 Conditions that cause reversible dementia include the following:

 A subdural hematoma (an accumulation of blood between the outer and middle layers of tissue that cover the brain) results when one or more blood vessels breaks, usually because of a head injury.
 Such injuries can be slight and may not be recognized.